Loading…

 Linux Kernel Engineer, Tenstorrent

-Drew Fustini is an open hardware designer and embedded Linux developer.
-He serves on the board of directors for the Open Source Hardware Association and the BeagleBoard.org Foundation, and is an ambassador for the RISC-V Foundation.
-Drew designs circuit boards for OSH Park, a PCB...
-Read More →
+Drew Fustini is a Linux kernel engineer at Tenstorrent.
+He also serves on the board of directors for the BeagleBoard.org Foundation and is an ambassador for the RISC-V Foundation.
+Drew maintains support for the TH1520 SoC and boards like the Beagle-V Ahead in the Linux kernel.

 Tuesday September 17, 2024 13:00 - 13:40 CEST